 Many are magnificent feats of engineering.
 Nine major bridges on the trunk road network have main spans greater than 100m.
 Steel box girders, cable stays, steel girder trusses and concrete post-tensioned box girders help the bridges stretch further and reach higher.

-One of our major recent projects is the Queensferry Crossing, which is on track for completion in 2017.
+One of our major recent projects is the Queensferry Crossing.
 Other estuary and river crossings on the network include:

 - A898 Erskine Bridge